WilliamOnyejiaka/sly-chat/src/docs/TransactionChat.md

 ### **Server Actions:**

 1. If the recipient is **online**, it emits `newChat`.
-2. If the recipient is **offline**, mark the message as **unread**.
-3. If the chat does not exist, and the recipient is online ,the server emits `receiveMessage`, the productId and recipientId are required.
+2. If the chat does not exist, and the recipient is online ,the server emits `receiveMessage`, the productId and recipientId are required.
-4. If a chat already exists or not it emits `receiveMessage`.The recipient with not get this event if the chat is new.
+3. If a chat already exists or not it emits `receiveMessage`.The recipient with not get this event if the chat is new.

 ### **Example Response:**